‘Pokemon GO’ Update Makes Eggs More Powerful For One Week Only

-Trainers are gearing up for a big Pokémon GO update that will be available today, and it fittingly involves eggs.
-In honor of Easter, the new Pokémon GO update will allow players to find a wide selection of different Pokémon from Eggs found in the game.
+Trainers are gearing up for a big Pokemon GO update that will be available today, and it fittingly involves eggs.
+In honor of Easter, the new Pokemon GO update will allow players to find a wide selection of different Pokémon from Eggs found in the game.

-Niantic announced the new Pokémon GO update “Eggstravaganza” on Thursday, where trainers can gain access to more unique Pokémon than usual from 2 km Eggs.
+Niantic announced the new Pokemon GO update, titled “Eggstravaganza,” on Thursday, where trainers can gain access to more unique Pokemon than usual from 2 km Eggs.

-The Pokémon GO company explains that the Eggstravaganza will also allow trainers to level up at faster rates thanks to double XP!
+The Pokemon GO company explains that the Eggstravaganza will also allow trainers to level up at faster rates thanks to double XP.
 But wait, there’s more!
-If Pokémon GO trainers have a Lucky Egg, they will be able to earn four times the amount of XP received.
-Niantic also reveals that these Lucky Eggs will be half off in the Pokémon GO shop.
+If Pokemon GO trainers have a Lucky Egg, they will be able to earn four times the amount of XP received.
+Niantic also reveals that these Lucky Eggs will be half off in the Pokemon GO shop.

-Pokémon GO Eggs are acquired through collecting at virtual PokéStops around the world.
-Lucky Eggs can be found at PokéStops as well in addition to being available for purchase in the app’s shop.
+Pokemon GO Eggs are acquired at virtual PokeStops around the world.
+Lucky Eggs can be found at PokeStops in addition to being available for purchase in the app’s shop.

-The new Pokémon GO update should likely please fans of the game, who haven’t seen a huge update to the game in a few months.
-After initially rolling out a few new Pokémon in December, the game finally released a selection of Generation 2 Pokémon in February, which allowed players to collect an even greater variety than ever before.
-Previously, buzz for Pokémon GO had died down in the pop culture realm after a huge initial craze when the game was first launched in the summer of 2016.
+The new Pokemon GO update should likely please fans of the game, who haven’t seen a huge update in a few months.
+After initially rolling out a few new Pokemon in December, the game finally released a selection of Generation 2 Pokemon in February, which allowed players to collect an even greater variety than ever before.
+Previously, buzz for Pokemon GO had died down in the world of pop culture after a huge initial craze when the game was first launched in the summer of 2016.

-Even if the game’s popularity has declined slightly, though, a new study out of University of Wisconsin–Madison has found that Pokémon GO players are happier than non-players.
-Graduate student James Alex Bonus, one of the authors of the study, began studying Pokémon GO shortly after it was released to the world last summer, and said in a statement via the University of Wisconsin-Madison news that players seemed to have greater peace of mind.
+Even if the game’s popularity has declined slightly, a new study out of University of Wisconsin–Madison has found that Pokemon GO players are happier than non-players.
+Graduate student James Alex Bonus, one of the authors of the study, began studying Pokemon GO shortly after it was released to the world last summer and said in a statement via the University of Wisconsin-Madison that players seemed to have greater peace of mind.

 People told us about a variety of experiences with differential relationships to well-being.
 But for the most part, the Pokemon Go players said more about positive things that were making them feel their life was more worthwhile, more satisfactory, and making them more resilient.”

-Pokémon GO was stigmatized by certain subsets of the media during the height of its popularity amid reports of distracted players who got themselves into precarious situations.
-The nature of the game often leads to players not being fully conscious of the world around them, which has led to fights, major accidents and even death.
-Additionally, the game may have contributed to the classic argument that heavy phone use can have an adverse affect on social behavior, which Bonus seems to reject.
+Pokemon GO was stigmatized by certain subsets of the media during the height of its popularity amid reports of distracted players who got themselves into precarious situations.
+The nature of the game often leads to players not being fully conscious of the world around them, which has led to fights, major accidents, and even death.
+Additionally, the game might have contributed to the classic argument that heavy phone use can have an adverse effect on social behavior, which Bonus seems to reject.

 “There’s this idea that playing games and being on your phone is a negative social experience that detracts from things, but there haven’t been many chances to ask large groups of players about their experiences,” Bonus said.
 “The more people were playing, the more they were engaging in behaviors that reflected making new connections — making Facebook friends, introducing themselves to someone new, exchanging phone numbers with someone, or spending more time with old friends and learning new things about them.”

-Pokémon GO is available to download for free on iTunes and the Google Play store.
+Pokemon GO is available to download for free on iTunes and the Google Play store.

 [Featured Image by Paula Bronstein/Getty Images]